kobbled/robodk-postprocessor/readme.md

-# robodk post processor for Fanuc laser welding robots
+# robodk post processor for Fanuc welding robots

 ## is configured for running on a Fanuc R30iB robot controller